szquchen/MLP-VPT2/README.md

 # MLP-VPT2

 ## About
-The software performs VPT2 calculation for the anharmonic vibrational frequencies and optionally IR and Raman using machine-learned potentials.
+The software performs VPT2 calculation for the anharmonic vibrational frequencies and optionally IR and Raman intensities using machine-learned potentials.

 ## Usage
 The VPT2 calculation involves two steps.